HarshGaur387R/Panda-Police-Extension/README.md

 # Panda Police — Simple Website Blocker
 ![Panda Police Logo](./icons/icon-128.png)

+## What is Panda Police Extension ?
-> A minimal browser extension to block websites by hostname.
+A minimal browser extension to block websites by hostname.
 Useful for focused browsing and simple parental-control scenarios.
+You can block or unblock any (https only) website at anytime.

 ## Features
 - Block specific hostnames (e.g. `example.com`).